Journalists covering the pandemic are invited participate in this four-week course in Arabic, Russian, English, Spanish, Portuguese and French.

 The course is accessible to anyone with an internet connection.
 It is offered in partnership with UNESCO and the World Health Organization (WHO), with support from the Knight Foundation and the United Nations Development Program (UNDP).

-Registration is ongoing.
+Registration is not necessary.